resources

 Continue until you see a person moving and/or breathing.

-A helpful video produced by the Sarver Heart Center in Arizona who first coined the term continuous chest compressions, which was later adapted by the AHA as Hands-Only CPR in 2008.
+This video produced by the Sarver Heart Center in Arizona first created the concept of giving CCC to (Continuous Chest Compressions) which was later phrased by the AHA as Hands-Only CPR in 2008.

 Hands-Only™ CPR is not effective in the following situations: